sveltejs/svelte/documentation/blog/2023-07-01-whats-new-in-svelte-july-2023.md

 For a full list of all the changes to the Svelte compiler, including unreleased changes, check out the [CHANGELOG](https://github.com/sveltejs/svelte/blob/master/packages/svelte/CHANGELOG.md).

 ## What's new in SvelteKit
-No breaking changes or any big new features in SvelteKit this month.
-But there's lots of awesome bug fixes in the [CHANGELOG](https://github.com/sveltejs/kit/blob/master/packages/kit/CHANGELOG.md)!
+This month there were lots of awesome [bug fixes](https://github.com/sveltejs/kit/blob/master/packages/kit/CHANGELOG.md), so be sure to upgrade to the latest version!
+There were no breaking changes or new features as work focused on stability.

-If you're looking for adapter-specific changes, check out the CHANGELOGs in each of the `adapter` directories in [packages](https://github.com/sveltejs/kit/tree/master/packages).
+If you're looking for adapter-specific changes, check out the CHANGELOGs in each of [the `adapter` directories](https://github.com/sveltejs/kit/tree/master/packages).

 ---